Adoptee – a person who has been adopted.

 Applicant – a married couple, a de facto couple or a single person applying to adopt a child or children from one of Australia’s adoption partner countries.

 Australian Central Authority – is a term derived from the Hague Convention.
 The Australian Government Attorney-General’s Department is the Australian Central Authority, with responsibility for ensuring that Australia meets its obligations under the Convention.
-It is also responsible for the establishment and management of Australia’s intercountry adoption arrangements, and for related policy.

 Central Authority – is a term derived from the Hague Convention.
 Each country that signs the Hague Convention is required to have a central authority to implement the Convention.
 The Australian Government Attorney-General’s Department is the Australian Central Authority for intercountry adoption under the convention.
 Because Australia is a federation, there is also a central authority in each state and territory responsible for managing adoption applications and assessing eligibility and suitability to adopt.
 A Central Authority can also refer to a government body within a partner country that, under the Hague Convention has authority to manage overseas adoptions.